bkapolicefund/solana-test-hardware/README.md

     57	1643720006.330553	1	17	3	3	1798	49.97	3599	3394	43297	198	10743	19193	0.01	9.37	41.02
     65	1643720006.330629	2	2	4	4	2001	56.10	3566	3394	39569	312	8000	15238	0.01	7.16	37.03 ...

+check your power usage of each thread with

+    powertop

+check lots of stats on power use with subcommands of cpupower

+    cpupower frequency-info
+	cpupower frequency-set
+	cpupower idle-info
+	cpupower idle-set
+	cpupower set
+	cpupower info
+	cpupower monitor
+	cpupower help

 run temp check

     sensors